inmation/WebStudio-docs/GettingStarted/README.md

 ![webstudio_toggle_time_with_color](../assets/images/webstudio_toggle_time_with_color.png)

-As a final flourish, before moving on to other things, let's fix up the formatting of the time-stamp in the status widget to be something like this:
+As a final flourish, before moving on, let's fix up the formatting of the time-stamp in the status widget to be something like this:

 ![webstudio_toggle_formatted_time](../assets/images/webstudio_toggle_formatted_time.png)
 For this, the transform action is once again the tool to use.

-Add an additional `transform` action to the pipeline just after the `gettime` action as shown:
+Add this additional `transform` action to the pipeline just after the `gettime` action as shown:

 ```json
 {